ppy/osu-wiki/news/2023/2023-12-21-project-loved-december-2023.md

 200 BPM, 2:17 | 5.87★\
 *description written by ::-Kazu-::{ user=920861 }*

-*USAO - Cyaegha* is quite straightforward on being what you'd expect of an average Inner Oni difficulty but with an extraordinarily spicy twist: using a little trick discovered by ::katacheh::{ user=6651672 } and [Fantazy](https://osu.ppy.sh/users/6890639) that consists on reskinning certain notes to create various effects such as fade-ins, fade-outs and even note swaps!
+*USAO - Cyaegha* is quite straightforward on being what you'd expect of an average Inner Oni difficulty but with an extraordinarily spicy twist: using a little trick discovered by ::katacheh::{ user=6651672 } and ::Fantazy::{ user=6890639 } that consists on reskinning certain notes to create various effects such as fade-ins, fade-outs and even note swaps!

 With this, an otherwise simply solid map becomes quite fun and enjoyable to play — just try not to get bamboozled!